 Some medicines fall under the control of the "Misuse of Drugs Regulations" 2001.
-This school accepts that a pupil who has been prescribed a controlled drug may legally have it in his or her possession.
+The Grange School accepts that a pupil who has been prescribed a controlled drug may legally have it in their possession.

 Prescribed controlled drugs handed in to school for safekeeping or as an emergency supply will be: